Carolingian civil war: Final truce

 During the truce, Lothar shored up his support in the region between the Scheldt and the Meuse.
 At Trier in August 842, he granted the abbey of Mettlach to Archbishop Hetti and received an embassy from the Byzantine Empire, which was important to perceptions of his standing.
 His grant to Hetti seems to acknowledge that mistakes were made:

-For if we shall inquire into those things which we have done against the usage of reason and divine admonition on account of of human affairs, and shall study with highest diligence to lead them to amendment, without doubt we do not distrust that it [will] lead to the stability of our reign...
+For if we shall inquire into those things which we have done against the usage of reason and divine admonition on account of [the necessity] of human affairs, and shall study with highest diligence to lead them to amendment, without doubt we do not distrust that it [will] lead to the stability of our reign...

 Meanwhile, Charles crossed the Loire into Aquitaine to crush Pippin II.
 With a largely Burgundian army, he chased him as far as Agen by 23 August, but failed to capture him.
 He installed Egfrid as count of Toulouse and left Aquitaine under the command of Egfrid and Duke Warin.

 Louis marched to Saxony where the Saxons peasants, calling themselves Stellinga ('comrades in arms'), had renounced Christianity and "rose up violently against their lords", in the words of the Annales Xantenses.
 Lothar had offered to respect the rebels' traditional rights and customs, but this had merely pushed the Saxon nobility and church towards Louis.
 According to the Annales Bertiniani, in the summer of 842, Louis "captured all the leaders of that unholy scheme", "punished 140 of them with beheading, hung fourteen on the gallows" and completely put an end to the Stellinga.
 In fact, according to Nithard, there was a second rebellion some months later that was easily crushed by the Saxon nobility without royal intervention.